audaxis/ikpdb/README.rst

 .. code-block:: bash

-   # If you want a specific version
-   $ pip install git+git://github.com/cmorisse/ikpdb.git@1.0.1  # 1.0.1 is a tag

-   # If you want latest version from a branch
    $ pip install git+git://github.com/cmorisse/ikpdb.git@1.0.x  # 1.0.x is the branch name

 .. _getting-started:

 Getting started
 ---------------

-Cloud9 is our debugger reference implementation so head to `Cloud9 <https://c9.io/>`_, create an account there then:
+Cloud9 is our debugger client reference implementation so head to `Cloud9 <https://c9.io/>`_, create an account there then:

 1. Create a Workspace using the Python template
 2. Create a new file with a few statements and save it as "debug_me.py".